 1. General cleaner/Solvent – I use this to clean any metal or polymer both externally and internally.
 I also use it for my basic barrel clean with a Boresnake.

 2. Copper remover – I use this in my barrel after approximately 400 rounds have been fired since the last application.

 3. Gun Oil.
 I use this after cleaning to lubricate and protect all metal components.

 Those were the necessities.
 The Universal kit comes with a bunch of useful extras.
-There is a takedown cleaning rod which is very handy.
-However I personally would not use it as it is of steel construction.
-I only use plastic coated rods when I clean the inside of a barrel.
-One slip with a steel rod could cause a gouge in the rifling.
+There is a take down cleaning rod which is very handy.
 I would say it is very handy for field cleaning in a pinch or as a rod for dislodging obstructions in the barrel.
-I have lost count of the ammount of times someone at the range needs a bullet head or a bit of rag nudged out of the barrel.
+I have lost count of the amount of times someone at the range needs a bullet head or a bit of rag nudged out of the barrel.
 The design is really clever on the rod which has a folding T handle which allows the rod to rotate.

 The universal kit provides a number of attachments to fit the rod – a slotted end for running patches plus 6 copper brushes: 22 caliber, 30 caliber, 9mm/38 caliber, 45 caliber/410 bore, 12/20 gauge, and a utility Brush.

 The kit also provides a cloth, a mat and 50 patches which always come in handy.
 I usually cut my own out of old underwear so it saves me a little time..